Join our newsletter for updates and exclusive content!

 ** This post contains various affiliate links that provide a small kickback to us at no extra cost to you.
 We appreciate the support if you choose to purchase through them!**

-Throughout our guides, we use the term 80/20 and extruded aluminum, or aluminum extrusions, interchangeably.
-This is because 80/20 has become the generic name (think “Kleenex”) for using extruded aluminum, especially in the van building world.
+Throughout our guides, we use the terms 80/20, extruded aluminum, and aluminum extrusions, interchangeably.
+This is because 80/20 has become the generic name (think “Kleenex”) for using extruded aluminum, especially in the DIY van building world.
 We do however, acknowledge that this can be confusing to some as historically extruded aluminum is numbered by it’s width so 20mm x 20mm would be 2020, 80mmx20mm would be 8020, etc.

-During our 2 campervan builds we have used both 10 series and 15 series extruded aluminum.
+During our 2 campervan buildouts we have used both 10 series and 15 series extruded aluminum.
 Which is another added layer of complexity bc those are imperial numbers, not metric (measured in mm).
-So, all in all we continue to use “80/20” as the generic term for extruded aluminum!
+So, all in all, we continue to use “80/20” as the generic term for extruded aluminum.
 The fact that we happen to chose 80/20 inc as our supplier, ironically has nothing to do with the naming.

 Now, onto the fun stuff!